antor44/livestream_video/README.md

 A: You can change the size and colors of the transcription text in the options of the terminal program you are using.

+**Q: How can I position the terminal window for transcriptions in a fixed position?**

+A: You can use a program for placing windows in Linux, such as devilspie, and configure a name for the terminal window and another for the main program terminal, such as Konsole or Xterm, to avoid name conflicts.
+For example, a configuration for the Gnome terminal in devilspie would be:

+; generated_rule Terminal
+( if
+( and
+( matches (window_name) "Terminal" )
+)
+( begin
+( geometry "+644+831" )
+( println "match" )
+)
+)

 **Q: How can I synchronize the video and the transcription?**

 A: You can use the pause and forward/backward buttons of the video player to manually synchronize the video and transcription to your desired timing.